Ellie Chowns

 Eleanor Elizabeth Chowns (born 7 March 1975) is a British Green Party politician, serving as the Member of Parliament for North Herefordshire since 2024.
 Since September 2025, she has served as the group leader of the party in the House of Commons, and previously served as a Member of the European Parliament (MEP) for the West Midlands for the party from 2019 to 2020.

 In 2025, Chowns ran for co-leader of the Green Party in a joint bid with incumbent co-leader Adrian Ramsay, losing to Zack Polanski.
-She was subsequently chosen by her fellow Green MPs as the party's parliamentary leader.
+Despite her loss, she was subsequently chosen by her fellow Green MPs as the party's parliamentary leader.
 She was formerly a councillor on Herefordshire Council and leader of the council's Green group until stepping down following her election to parliament.

 Early life and education

 Chowns was born on 7 March 1975 in Chertsey.
-She is the daughter of Gillian and Stephen Chowns, who is a methodist preacher and worked as a lecturer in human resource management.
+She is the daughter of Gillian and Stephen Chowns, who is a Methodist local preacher and worked as a lecturer in human resource management.
 The couple moved to Ledbury, Herefordshire, in Ellie Chowns's constituency, in 2013, and in 2024 Stephen Chowns was elected mayor of Ledbury Town Council.
 Ellie Chowns has a brother, Jonathan.

 She studied geography, environmental studies, and development studies at the University of Sussex, graduating with a Bachelor of Arts (BA) degree in 1997.
 She then undertook a one-year Master of Professional Studies (MProf) degree in sustainable development at the University of Middlesex, graduating in 1998.
 She later undertook doctoral research in international development at the University of Birmingham.
 She completed her Doctor of Philosophy (PhD) degree in 2014, with a doctoral thesis titled "The political economy of community management: a study of factors influencing sustainability in Malawi's rural water supply sector".